-FV-100 is an orally available, small molecule, nucleoside analogue pro-drug of CF-1743 that we are developing for the treatment of herpes zoster, which is an infection caused by the reactivation of varicella zoster virus or VZV.
+VALNIVUDINE is an orally available, small molecule, nucleoside analogue pro-drug of CF-1743 that we are developing for the treatment of herpes zoster, which is an infection caused by the reactivation of varicella zoster virus or VZV.
 VZV is responsible for producing the infectious disease known as chicken pox in individuals upon initial exposure to the virus.
-After the initial infection, the virus can remain domant in nerve endings for many years and if reactivated, causes a painful rash called shingles.
-FV-100 is being developed specifically for the treatment of shingles.
+After the initial infection, the virus can remain dormant in nerve endings for many years and if reactivated, causes a painful rash called shingles.
+VALNIVUDINE is being developed specifically for the treatment of shingles.
 Nucleoside analogs are capable of disrupting replication of the virus.
-FV-100 is a pro-drug of CF-1743, which enables us to take advantage of FV-100's more readily absorbed properties compared to CF-1743 when given orally.
-FV-100 is then broken down to the active moiety, CF-1743, upon entry into the blood stream.
-Published preclinical studies demonstrate that FV-100 is significantly more potent against VZV than currently marketed compounds acyclovir, valacyclovir, and famciclovir, the FDA-approved drugs used for the treatment of shingles.
+VALNIVUDINE is a pro-drug of CF-1743, which enables us to take advantage of VALNIVUDINE's more readily absorbed properties compared to CF-1743 when given orally.
+VALNIVUDINE is then broken down to the active moiety, CF-1743, upon entry into the blood stream Published preclinical studies demonstrate that VALNIVUDINE is significantly more potent against VZV than currently marketed compounds acyclovir, valacyclovir, and famciclovir, the FDA-approved drugs used for the treatment of shingles.
 We conducted an extensive review of the clinical data from the completed Phase 2 trial, including performing post-hoc analyses.
-We performed additional market research (including unmet medical need), reimbursement, pricing, and competitive landscape analyses, etc. We also evaluated a number of clinical, regulatory and commercial pathways for the potential future development of FV-100.
-Based upon the analyses of the completed Phase 2 trial, including was granted and the result was a streamlined development plan for FV-100 that allowed us to proceed directly into a Phase 3 trial without the need to conduct any additional Phase 2 studies.
+We performed additional market research (including unmet medical need), reimbursement, pricing, and competitive landscape analyses, etc. We also evaluated a number of clinical, regulatory and commercial pathways for the potential future development of VALNIVUDINE.
+Based upon the analyses of the completed Phase 2 study coupled with the additional market research, we approached the FDA to discuss our clinical development program and requested an End of Phase 2 (EoP2) meeting.
+The meeting was granted and the result was a streamlined development plan for VALNIVUDINE that allowed us to proceed directly into a Phase 3 trial without the need to conduct any additional Phase 2 studies.
 We had satisfied these criteria and initiated Protocol 007 during 2Q/2015.